SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    or else I'm going to keep getting "We are Number One" stuck in my head.

-..
-XXX Is the listing above adding any real value?

 A conflicting access to memory can occur when different parts of your code are trying to access the same area of memory at the same time.